The-going/evlproject/content/core/benchmarks/_index.md

 to exhaustiveness.
 This said, these few aspects have proved to be relevant over time when it comes to observing the worst case latency:

-- each time the kernel needs to switch between tasks which belong to distinct user address spaces, some MMU operations have to be performed in order to change the active memory context, which might also include costly cache maintenance in some cases.
+- Each time the kernel needs to switch between tasks which belong to distinct user address spaces, some MMU operations have to be performed in order to change the active memory context, which might also include costly cache maintenance in some cases.
 Those